Access and Inclusion Community Partnership Program

 An applicant should be an incorporated not-for-profit organisation.

-An unincorporated not-for-profit organisation may also apply, under the auspices of an incorporated not-for-profit organisation able to accept legal and financial responsibility for the applicant's project.
+An unincorporated not-for-profit organisation may also apply, sponsored by an incorporated not-for-profit organisation able to accept legal and financial responsibility for the applicant's project.

 Applicants must operate within the Brisbane Local Government Area (LGA).